zoekitchel/trawl_spatial_turnover/README.md

 The following files are too big to host on GitHub and are available on [OSF](https://osf.io/) only:

-- The raw publicly available FISHGLOB data (a slightly earlier version of the dataset described in [Maureaud et al. 2023](https://doi.org/10.31219/osf.io/2bcjw)), `FISHGLOB_public_v1.5_clean.csv`.
-This should be downloaded from [OSF](https://osf.io/) and moved to `raw-data` to reproduce analyses for public surveys only.
+- The raw publicly available FISHGLOB data (see link above to data download).
-- Norway (Barents Sea; Nor-BTS) required a data update in September 2023.
-Therefore, Norway is excluded from `FISHGLOB_public_v1.5_clean.csv`, and Norway data can be found in `data` > `Norway_Sep2023` > `NOR-BTS_clean.RData`.
-This file can be merged (with care) with `FISHGLOB_public_v1.5_clean.csv`.
-- Queen Charlotte Sound (DFO-QCS) required a data update in September 2023.
-Therefore, QCS is excluded from `FISHGLOB_public_v1.5_clean.csv`, and QCS data can be found in `data` > `DFO-QCS_Sep2023` > `QCS_clean.RData`
-- Greenland (GRL) required a data update in September 2023.
-Therefore, QCS is excluded from `FISHGLOB_public_v1.5_clean.csv`.
-Greenland is only available by request, and therefore raw data is not included in this repository.

-We did not host the raw SODA and OISST data on OSF because the source files are very large.
+- We did not host the raw SODA and OISST data on OSF because the source files are very large.
 The SODA sea bottom temperature data were downloaded from [http://www.soda.umd.edu/](http://www.soda.umd.edu/) (accessed May 28, 2023).
 The NOAA OISST data were downloaded from https://www.ncei.noaa.gov/data/sea-surface-temperature-optimum-interpolation/ (accessed May 19, 2023).

-We respect that trawl survey data for some regions are not currently publically available.
+- We respect that trawl survey data for some regions are not currently publically available.
 Therefore, we cannot share survey data for South Georgia,the Mediterranean, South Africa, Chile, Namibia, Newfoundland, Greenland, Iceland, or New Zealand.
 This repository includes scripts that will prepare and process these data, but does not include raw data files for these regions.
 Table S1 lists data providers/corresponding authors for each region.

 ## In what order should things be run?